 The risks vary depending on a number of factors, such as your specific mutation (BRCA1 or BRCA2), age and family history.
 Your genetics team or cancer clinician will be able to discuss your risk with you in detail and talk you through the options available to you.

-Q: I have been diagnosed with ovarian cancer and I am worried I might have the BRCA gene, will testing still be affected?
+Q: I have been diagnosed with ovarian cancer and I am worried I might have the BRCA gene, will testing be available during covid?

-If you have been diagnosed with ovarian cancer, BRCA testing is seen as an urgent diagnostic service as it helps the oncologist choose the right chemotherapy for you.
-So ALL women with ovarian cancer should continue to be offered a BRCA test.
+If you have been diagnosed with ovarian cancer, BRCA testing is seen as part of the diagnostic service as it helps the oncologist choose the right chemotherapy for you.

 The test can be carried out on the tumour (tBRCA or somatic test), or on your blood (gBRCA or germline test), either way you will be given information and counselling on what this means and the implications of the test for you and your family.